FahadEbrahim/matheel/README.md

 # Matheel

-Matheel is a function-based Python package and CLI for source-code similarity.
-It combines semantic embeddings, lexical similarity, chunking, preprocessing, and code-aware metrics in one workflow.
+Matheel is a Python package and CLI for source-code similarity.
+It combines semantic embeddings, lexical similarity, chunking, preprocessing, and code evaluation metrics in one workflow.

 ## Demos